Kia ora! Submissions closed 4pm on 5 May 2024.

 While Horizons Regional Council is involved in the Future Development Strategy process, Palmerston North City Council is running the consultation process.
 Click here or the button below to learn more about the process and how to have your say.

-Head here to learn more about the Palmerston North Future Development Strategy and make a submission
+Head here to learn more about the Palmerston North Future Development Strategy.

 The future development strategy will guide how we provide for housing and business growth